 Bit 5: This bit is the Transmitter Holding Register Empty (THRE) indicator.
 Bit 5 indicates that the ACE is ready to accept a new character for transmission.
 In addition, this bit causes the ACE to issue an interrupt to the CPU when the Transmit Holding Register Empty Interrupt enable is set high.
-The THRE bit is set to a logic 1 when a character is transferred from the Transmitter Holding Register into the Transmitter Shift Register.
+The THRE bit is set to a logic 1 when a character is transferred from the Transmitter Holding Register.
 The bit is reset to logic 0 concurrently with the loading of the Transmitter Holding Register by the CPU.